emberjs/rfcs/text/0000-deprecate-globals-resolver.md

 In order to implement this RFC, the ember-cli resolver will need to be changed so that it does *not* extend from the globals resolver, or otherwise ember-cli users will get a deprecation warning as well.
+However, changing the base class of the ember cli classic resolver is a breaking change, so prior to ember/ember-cli version 4.0 we need to take another step.
+In the ember-cli classic resolver, deprecate any runtime calls where there is fallback to the globals mode resolver.
+This would be a deprecation in ember-cli's resolver.
+We could bump a major version of ember-cli-resolver removing the base class and release it in ember-cli after an LTS of ember-cli.

+# Transition Path

+Primarily, the transition path is to recommend using Ember-CLI.

 During the 3.x timeframe, it MAY become increasingly difficult to use this old functionality.
 For example, with the release of 3.0, we already stopped publishing builds that support